vancesteven/PlanetProfile/README.md

 1. Python version 3.8+ must be installed, preferably via Anaconda.
 Required modules can be installed in Miniconda with the following command:
   1. `conda install numpy scipy matplotlib mpmath`
 1. Conda-forge modules can be installed in Anaconda or Miniconda with the following command:
-  1. `conda install -c conda-forge gsw obspy spiceypy cmasher cartopy`
+  1. `conda install -c conda-forge gsw obspy spiceypy cmasher`
 1. AFTER the above modules have been installed with conda, install SeaFreeze and MoonMag with the following command:
   1. `pip install SeaFreeze MoonMag`
   1. Finally, install PlanetProfile with `pip install PlanetProfile`